Jelly-RDF/pyjelly/docs/getting-started.md

 !!! warning

     Unfortunately, the way this is implemented in RDFLib is a bit wonky, so it will only work if you explicitly import `pyjelly.integrations.rdflib`, or you used `format="jelly"` in the `serialize()` or `parse()` call before.

+### Writing streamed data through iterator

+If you have a generator object containing grouped data/graphs through a stream or your own processes, you can write it into the `.jelly` format, like in the example:

+{{ code_example('rdflib/06_parse_iterator.py')}}